BestUsername/BestUsername.github.io/_posts/2024-07-12-lets-taco-bout-hrpt-antennas.markdown

 The first attempt bore no fruit.
 I was using SDR++ to record the baseband signal while watching the FFT waterfall to guide my aiming of the dish.
 ![](/assets/images/hrpt_001/Screenshot_2024-07-14_11-52-02.png)

-Settings used for SDR++ for NOAA19 scan:
+Settings used for SDR++ for NOAA 19 scan:
  * set frequency for NOAA 19 HRPT to 1.698GHz
  * set bandwidth (default 256KHz) to 2.56MHz
  * enable RTL AGC (automatic gain control)